mtdvlpr/portfolio-vitepress/docs/src/nl/projects/hva/css-to-the-rescue.md

 ---
 title: CSS to the Rescue
-description: Een vak over het experimenteren met CSS.
+description: A course about experimenting with some of the latest features of CSS.
 ---

 # CSS to the Rescue

 CSS voor de Rescue was het tweede vak van de minor Web Development op de HvA.
-Het vak gaat over het experimenteren met CSS om een coole, interactieve website te maken zonder JavaScript te gebruiken.
+The course was about experimenting with some of the latest features of CSS to create a cool, interactive website without using JavaScript.

 ## Opdrachten